SCWE-095: Missing Destination Address Size Check

 - Avoid using

-is required for protocol compatibility, validate that the upper 12 bytes are zero before casting: ensure uint256(destination) >> 160 == 0
+bytes32is required for protocol compatibility, validate that the upper 12 bytes are zero before casting: ensureuint256(destination) >> 160 == 0. - Centralize the validation and conversion logic in a dedicated helper to prevent inconsistent handling.

 - Add unit tests and fuzzing to verify that malformed

-values are rejected.
+bytes32values are rejected.